SOMOSPIE: A modular SOil MOisture SPatial Inference Engine based on data driven decisions: Conclusions

 Motivation for the SOMOSPIE system derives from the pressing need to improve spatial representation of soil moisture across the world for several applications in environmental sciences.
 Due to climate change (specifically, increasing temperatures) arid environments are expected to increase and ecosystem services (e.g., water and carbon cycling) across these areas may be at risk.
 Therefore, accurate soil moisture estimates are necessary to identify priority areas for soil resource conservation efforts and improve management decisions and Earth system models.
-Future work will consider validation against field observations (e.g., from the American Soil Moisture Database) and comparison with other soil moisture information sources (e.g., NASA-SMAP) with the ultimate goal to provide accurate soil moisture estimates using a modeling framework that is applicable across the world.
+Future work will consider validation against field observations (e.g., from the American Soil Moisture Database), comparison with other soil moisture information sources (e.g., NASA-SMAP), and more in-depth data-driven model tuning, with the ultimate goal to provide accurate soil moisture estimates using a globally applicable modeling framework.